nens/threedi-docs/source/h_subgrid.rst

 Some facts and figures
 ----------------------

 -	The use of high resolution information goes hand in hand with large amounts of data.
 To compress this data, it is stored during the computations in tables.
-More information about this can be found in :ref:`tables`.
+More information about this can be found in :ref:`subgrid_tables`.
 -	There are more variables defined at the high resolution grid; such as roughness, infiltration capacity and hydraulic connectivity.
 These will be introduced later in the documentation.

-.. _tables:
+.. _subgrid_tables:

 Subgrid tables
 --------------